addiejanssen/domoticz-solaredge-modbustcp-plugin/README.md

 ## Configuration in Domoticz

-Once the plugin is installed, a new hardware type will be available: `SolarEdge ModBusTCP`.
+Once the plugin is installed, a new hardware type will be available: `SolarEdge ModbusTCP`.

 To add the inverter, go to `Setup` -> `Hardware` and add the inverter:

 - Enter a `name` for the inverter.
-- Select `SolarEdge ModBusTCP` from the `type` dropdown list.
+- Select `SolarEdge ModbusTCP` from the `type` dropdown list.
 - Enter the IP address of the inverter in the `Inverter IP Address` field.
 - Enter the port number (default: 502) of the inverter in the `Inverter Port Number` field.
 - Select `Yes` in the `Add missing devices` to create the devices when the inverter is added.
 Select `No` after deleting unwanted devices.
 Leaving the option set to `Yes` will recreate the deleted devices once Domoticz is restarted.